 Brad Cardinal also said that people may be more likely to stick with a physical activity routine that involves short bursts of exercise.
 For example, six 5-minute bouts of activity throughout the day may sound less intimidating to some people than a 30-minute workout done all at once.

 The bands come in different strengths and you really don’t need to be lifting heavy weights to build strength.
-If you work from home or are just home, keep them close to you.
-They do come with a manual to help you get started.
+If you work from home or are just home, keep them close to you, and come with a manual to help you get started.

 When you need a break, pick these up and work a muscle group for 1 minute.